-- 8.4.6.8 - 8.4.6.9 Predict the effects that the proposed development may have on various components of the environment, such as wildlife, fish, vegetation, soil, surface water, ground water, and air, taking into consideration effects during and after development or site alteration. - 8.4.6.10 - 8.4.6.11 Evaluate the significance of all predicted negative and positive effects on the various environmental components. - 8.4.6.12 - 8.4.6.138.4.5.6 Itemize and recommend all measures that can be taken to reduce or mitigate the predicted negative impacts. - 8.4.6.14 Evaluate the cumulative effect that the project (and any other projects or activities) may have on the characteristics of the natural heritage feature which made it significant, after mitigation. - 8.4.6.15 - 8.4.6.16 Evaluation of the ecological function of adjacent lands is required and that negative impacts on the ecological functions of adjacent lands do not result from the proposed development. - 8.4.6.17 - 8.4.6.18 Conclude with a professional opinion on whether negative impacts will prevail, and on the significance of the impacts, if any, and if ongoing monitoring is required. - 8.4.6.19 - 8.4.6.20 The approval authority may require that the EIS be peer reviewed prior to making a decision on the development application. - 8.4.6.21 - 8.4.6.22 The approval authority may use various planning and other approvals (eg. site plan control, site specific zoning, site alteration by laws, etc.) to ensure that the development or site alteration occurs in accordance with the Environmental Impact Statement recommendations. - 8.4.6.238.4.5.7
+- excavation, site grading, landscaping, roadway construction, paving, drainage works, and sewer and water servicing in relation to the natural heritage feature. - 8.4.6.1 Predict the effects that the proposed development may have on various components of the environment, such as wildlife, fish, vegetation, soil, surface water, ground water, and air, taking into consideration effects during and after development or site alteration. - 8.4.6.2 Evaluate the significance of all predicted negative and positive effects on the various environmental components.
+Itemize and recommend all measures that can be taken to reduce or mitigate the predicted negative impacts. - 8.4.6.14 Evaluate the cumulative effect that the project (and any other projects or activities)

+may have on the characteristics of the natural heritage feature which made it

+significant, after mitigation.

+- 8.4.6.15

+- 8.4.6.16 Evaluation of the ecological function of adjacent lands is required and that negative impacts on the ecological functions of adjacent lands do not result from the proposed-development.

+- 8.4.6.17

+- 8.4.6.18 Conclude with a professional opinion on whether negative impacts will prevail, and onthe significance of the impacts, if any, and if ongoing monitoring is required.

+- 8.4.6.19

+- 8.4.6.20 The approval authority may require that the EIS be peer reviewed prior to making a decision on the development application.

+- 8.4.6.21

+- 8.4.6.22 The approval authority may use various planning and other approvals (eg. site plan control, site specific zoning, site alteration by laws, etc.) to ensure that the development or site alteration occurs in accordance with the Environmental Impact-Statement recommendations.

-8.4.78.4.6 Best Management Policies
+8.4.6 Best Management Policies

-- 8.4.7.18.4.6.1 Council is committed to the best management of the Township's significant natural heritage features, and to other natural heritage features that may become significant over time.
+- 8.4.6.1 Council is committed to the best management of the Township's significant natural heritage features, and to other natural heritage features that may become significant over time.
 Council acknowledges that it does not always have legislative authority to control the management or use of all natural heritage features in the Township, particularly those located on private lands.
-However, Council will pursue the implementation of the following best management practices, through its own activities, and through landowner education, public awareness, demonstration projects, and regulation, where possible. - 8.4.7.28.4.6.2 Council shall strive to ensure that programs enacted and decisions taken regarding the natural heritage of the Township shall be made with the involvement of stakeholders including local municipalities, land owners, government agencies, and the public, and shall pursue the education of all regarding the benefits of best environmental management practices. - 8.4.7.38.4.6.3 Council shall encourage the conservation and rehabilitation of lands for native wildlife habitat.
+However, Council will pursue the implementation of the following best management practices, through its own activities, and through landowner education, public awareness, demonstration projects, and regulation, where possible. - 8.4.6.2 Council shall strive to ensure that programs enacted and decisions taken regarding the natural heritage of the Township shall be made with the involvement of stakeholders including local municipalities, land owners, government agencies, and the public, and shall pursue the education of all regarding the benefits of best environmental management practices. - 8.4.6.3 Council shall encourage the conservation and rehabilitation of lands for native wildlife habitat.
 The variety of species in the Township is an indicator of a diverse and healthy environment.
 Best management practices include: controlling diseases and invading species, conserving larger patches of woodlands and wetlands, connecting natural areas, reducing forest fragmentation, and retaining a variety of landscape features.